oliviaxyl/A-Simple-Movie-Recommender-System-to-Classmates-/README.md

 #### -- Project Status: [Completed]

-## Project Objective
+## Coursework Objective
-The purpose of this project is to
+The purpose of this coursework is to

 ### Methods Used
 * Item-based collaborative filter